Instrumenting the Linux kernel with ftrace

 }

-In order to acutally see this track in the UI we need to tell the UI about it by
+In order to actually see this track in the UI it needs to be added by some UI

 ~~ snip ~~